Dog · Large Breed

 On the Irish Setter

-Are Irish Setters good family dogs?
 Yes, Irish Setters are often excellent family dogs because they are affectionate, social, and playful with people.
 They usually do best in homes that can match their energy level and provide regular interaction, training, and exercise.

-Do Irish Setters need a lot of exercise?
 Yes, this is a high-energy breed that needs substantial daily exercise and mental stimulation.
 Long walks, off-leash running in safe areas, training games, and active play help prevent boredom-related behavior problems.

-Are Irish Setters easy to train?
 Irish Setters are intelligent and eager to engage, but they can also be excitable and distractible, especially when young.
 They respond best to positive reinforcement, short training sessions, and consistent routines rather than harsh corrections.

-Do Irish Setters shed a lot?
 They shed a moderate amount year-round, with some seasonal increase.
 Regular brushing helps control loose hair, reduces tangles, and keeps the coat and skin in better condition.

-Can Irish Setters live in apartments?
 They can adapt only if their exercise and social needs are met very reliably every day.
 In most cases, they are better suited to homes with more space and easy access to outdoor activity.

 Adjacent Breeds